Dorothy Evelyn Smith: Career

-Smith began contributing to magazines and writing short stories poetry.
+Smith began contributing to magazines and writing short stories and poetry.
 She moved into novel writing during World War II, publishing her debut novel O, the Brave Music in 1943, a coming-of-age story set in the Yorkshire Moors before World War I. This was followed by her second novel Huffley Fair.
 In a review of Huffley Fair, The Bookseller described Smith's writing as having "charm, freshness and humour".

 After the war, Smith published her next novels Proud Citadel, My Lamp is Bright and The Lovely Day.
 Edinburgh Evening News called My Lamp is Bright Smith's best book.
 As of the publication of her sixth novel Lost Hill in 1952, Smith was described as having "an increasing public on both sides of the Atlantic".

-Further in the 1950s came We Went for a Walk, Beyond the Gates, and Miss Plum and Miss Penny, which depicts life in a Yorkshire village amid the mid-century.
+Further in the 1950s came We Went for a Walk, Beyond the Gates, and Miss Plum and Miss Penny, which depicts life in a Yorkshire village in the mid-century.
 Smith's final two novels The Blue Dress and Brief Flowers were published in 1962 and 1966 respectively.

-Later life and death
+Later life

 At the end of her life, Smith lived on Henry Drive in Leigh-on-Sea.
 She died in 1969.